-The conversion result from the AD7453 is provided on the SDATA output as a serial data stream.
+The conversion result from the AD7441/AD7451 is provided on the SDATA output as a serial data stream.
 The bits are clocked out on the falling edge of the SCLK input.
-The data stream of the AD7453 consists of four leading zeros, followed by 12 bits of conversion data, provided MSB first.
-The output coding is straight (natural) binary.
+The data stream of the AD7451 consists of four leading zeros, followed by 12 bits of conversion data, provided MSB first.
+The data stream of the AD7441 consists of four leading zeros, followed by the 10 bits of conversion data, followed by two trailing zeros, which is also provided MSB first.
+In both cases, the output coding is straight (natural) binary.

-Sixteen serial clock cycles are required to perform a conversion and to access data from the AD7453. \overline{CS} going low provides the first leading zero to be read in by the microcontroller or DSP.
+Sixteen serial clock cycles are required to perform a conversion and to access data from the AD7441/AD7451.
+CS going low provides the first leading zero to be read in by the microcontroller or DSP.
 The remaining data is then clocked out on the subsequent SCLK falling edges, beginning with the second leading zero.
 Thus the first falling clock edge on the serial clock provides the second leading zero.
 The final bit in the data transfer is valid on the 16th falling edge, having been clocked out on the previous (15th) falling edge.
-Once the conversion is complete and the data has been accessed after the 16 clock cycles, it is important to ensure that, before the next conversion is initiated, enough time is left to meet the acquisition and quiet time specifications-see the timing example that follows.
+Once the conversion is complete and the data has been accessed after the 16 clock cycles, it is important to ensure that, before the next conversion is initiated, enough time is left to meet the acquisition and quiet time specifications-see the timing examples that follow.
+To achieve 1 MSPS with an 18 MHz clock, an 18-clock burst will perform the conversion and leave enough time before the next conversion for the acquisition and quiet time.